Medieval · Ringwork

 What is Castell?

-Castell is a medieval ringwork located in Pembrokeshire, Wales, dating to the Norman period of the twelfth century.
+Castell is a medieval ringwork situated in Pembrokeshire, Wales, and represents a form of defensive earthwork typical of the Norman period in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE177.

 What period does Castell date from?

 Castell dates from the medieval period, and is classified as a ringwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell?